 Ok.
 This is gonna be a controversial one.
 And if you have rolled your eyes reading H&M, I’m proud of you.

 They’re not even close to being transparent, or having perfect ethics and sustainability standards – and only a small part of their collections is made of recycled plastics.
 But, hey, at least they are trying.
 Medal for the effort.

 So I will leave the moral dilemma for you to solve.

 But I think it’s great that they’re one of the first (if not the first) fast fashion brands to implement sustainable practices on a large scale.
 It’s a start.

 So now that you know everything about this topic, it is up for you to decide:

 - Do you consider clothes made of recycled plastic sustainable?
 Even considering the microplastic issue?

-- Is it really worth it for companies to make these products, or should they invest in other sustainable products and materials?
+- Is it really worth it for companies to make these products, or should they invest in other sustainable products and materials/research to find them?

 - How much of this whole thing is marketing and how much is really eco-consciousness?

 - What does the future of clothing look like if we keep going in this direction?